 Swallowing is the mechanism by which food is transported from the mouth to the stomach.
-Part of the mechanism is under active control and the rest autonomic.
+Part of the mechanism is under active control while the rest is under autonomic control.

 This article shall consider the process of swallowing and some clinical conditions that may result from the process going wrong.